openshift/origin-server/console/README.md

 will execute our entire console test suite against your OpenShift Origin server.

-Step 5: The console uses the Rails Asset Pipeline to compile JS and CSS.
-In order to do that compilation Rails needs to know about a JS runtime.
-The [ExecJS gem](https://github.com/sstephenson/execjs) will attempt to locate a suitable candidate at startup.
-If you have Node.js installed it should detect that automatically.
-If you have Firefox installed, you should be able to use SpiderMonkey (the Firefox JS engine) by setting the environment variable:

-    $ export EXECJS_RUNTIME=SpiderMonkey

-Otherwise you may need to add 'therubyracer' in your Gemfile and re-run 'bundle install'.

-Step 6: To actually launch the console, we'll run the included Rails application for OpenShift Origin.
+Step 5: To actually launch the console, we'll run the included Rails application for OpenShift Origin.

     $ cd test/rails_app